How to Make Your Body More Alkaline [15 Tips to Raise Your pH Levels]

 Eat a diet rich in fruits, nuts, legumes, and vegetables.
 Think about raw Brussels sprouts, raw Swiss chard, raw mustard greens, raw eggplant, sweet potatoes, and yams.

 If you get stuck, Ross Bridgeford has a list of seven of the most alkaline foods:

 The Dangers of a Body that is Too Acidic

 Think about some of the dangers of having a body that is too acidic.
 It can lead to fatigue, headaches, chronic pain, lack of appetite, increased heart rate, depression, and more.

 Without quick treatment, acidosis can lead to several more serious health problems, such as kidney stones, chronic kidney problems, kidney failure, bone disease, and delayed growth.

 The list of foods that can cause your body to become too acidic can certainly seem a bit daunting, as can their possible effects.
-If you are looking for a quick solution to help alkalize your body, we recommend trying one of the green juice superfood powders that are mentioned on this page.
+If you are looking for a quick solution to help alkalize your body, we recommend trying one of the green juice superfood powders that are mentioned on this review page.

 Found this alkaline body post helpful?